SNPeek: Side-Channel Analysis for Privacy Applications on Confidential VMs: Introduction

 \para{From cryptographic applications to privacy-preserving data analyses.} A recent trend in industry involves adopting CVMs for user data processing, e.g., computing user statistics, distributed secure computation, and oblivious data retrieval~\cite{li2022sok,eichner2024confidential, tfblogpost, srinivas2024federated}.
 Just like with cryptographic code, these data-driven applications inherit a large attack surface when deployed in CVMs~\cite{conffed,privacysandbox}, and mitigations are delegated to the application developers.

-Threats in this new space are less understood compared to cryptographic applications.
+Privacy threats in these data-driven applications are less precisely defined and more challenging to quantify compared to those in cryptographic applications.
 An attacker clearly defeats a cryptographic application when they recover a pseudorandom key.
-But when an attacker recovers an input to a data-processing application, we should take into account the attacker's prior knowledge and the goals of the application itself before declaring victory.
-Without \textbf{a rigorous formalization of the threat model and attack success}, it will be tempting to fall back to impractical mitigations like constant-time code for \emph{general} software~\cite{yuan2022automated,shahverdi2021database,yan2020cache,wang2022stealthy}, instead of optimizing to the workload.
+In contrast, when an attacker recovers an input to a data-processing application, their success must be evaluated in light of both their prior knowledge and the goals of the application itself.
+Without \textbf{a rigorous formalization of the threat model and attack success}, it will be tempting to fall back to impractical mitigations like constant-time code for \emph{general} software~\cite{yuan2022automated,shahverdi2021database,yan2020cache,wang2022stealthy}, instead of optimizing defenses based on the specific workload.
 Aside from a strong definition, practitioners also need a \textbf{systematic way to quantify, measure, compare, and reduce the leakage of real workloads in the deployed scenario}.

 In this paper, we provide formal definitions and an evaluation framework called \textbf{\FrameWorkName}.
 Our goal is to enable the systematic investigation of side-channel leakage in privacy-preserving workloads, and potential mitigations.